 The Journey of Emotional Healing

 Initially, I relied on a wide array of modalities, mostly esoteric and “spiritual” ones, to help me do the digging and strip down layers upon layers to get to the core of my “dis-ease.”
 I used meditation, the Healing Code, German New Medicine, BodyTalk, Mindscape and countless other “modalities” and self-help books to help myself understand what was causing my body to create a such big tumor in my womb.
 One idea that stood out came from Dr. Christiane Northrup’s book, “Women’s Body, Women’s Wisdom.”
-In this book, Dr. Northrup explained the emotional root causes for different diseases that women are most prone to, and the explanation for fibroids is that the creative channel is stuck, as the uterus is the center for human creation.
+In this book, Dr. Northrup explained the emotional root causes for different diseases that women are most prone to, and the explanation for fibroids is that the creative channel is stuck, as the uterus is the seat for the creative of life.

 I was very puzzled at the time when I read this, and could not comprehend the meaning for many years.
 I thought I was a very creative person—have always been—and wondered how or which part of my creativity became stuck.
 Little did I know, that my self-expression was muted in the toxic relationships that I had had for a long time.
 For a decade and a half, I was married with a man who, much to my chagrin, is a Narcissist (and I only realized that post-divorce).
 Unbeknownst to myself, a part of me had been suppressed—the sides that wanted to be heard and seen by the world were not allowed to come out, squashed by the Narcissistic personality of my ex as well as my own co-dependency on this relationship.
 Co-dependent because I had an unsatiable need to be validated and an endless insecurity about deserving love simply for being who I am.

 I did not write these words lightly, nor did I come to the conclusion easily.
 It was the result of an intense and grueling period of self-reflection, self-examination and self-therapy.
 During the course of my healing, I came face to face with the origin of this toxic relationship.
-It originated in my relationship with my own mother, whom I discovered to have strong narcissistic traits and with whom I had a co-dependent relationship.
+It originated in my relationship with my own mother, whom I discovered to have strong narcissistic traits and with whom I had a co-dependent relationship and from whom I never learned the skills of drawing healthy boundaries.
 Over the course of the past two years, I came face to face with all the past traumas and triggers that lived a life of their own in the invisible ties between mother and daughter, and realized that those unhealed parts actually set myself up for an unhealthy love relationship that simply repeated and amplified the same pattern that I had lived in since childhood.

 I’m very glad to say that after the tough and invisible inner work, I have finally come to a place where I have left my dysfunctional marriage, found peace with myself and with the relationship with my mother.
 This peace has a spill-over impact on all aspects of my life, so that I can now finally live with the innocent joy that I was born with.